kaiosilveira/design-patterns/builder/Patternsland/README.md

 var planner = builder.GetVacationPlanner();
 ```

-In the code above, an user would have a reservation for today and this reservation would include the Grand Facadian hotel and the Patternsland park.
+In the code above, a user would have a reservation for today and this reservation would include the Grand Facadian hotel and the Patternsland park.

+A more complete example can be seen implemented in the [Patternsland.Console/Program.cs](./Patternsland.Console/Program.cs) console app.

 ## Testing